Frequently asked questions

 Fuel burn per seat-mile is comparable to subsonic business class.

-No. Afterburners are deafening, they produce a lot of pollution near the ground, and they require a huge amount of fuel.
-They’re a big reason that many communities weren’t thrilled about Concorde, which needed afterburners just to get off the ground (and again to get through the transonic regime around Mach 1).
-Thanks to five more decades of technological progress in propulsion design, Overture will be able reach Mach 2.2 without afterburners—it’s a much more efficient and quieter aircraft.
+No. Thanks to five more decades of technological progress in propulsion design, Overture will be able reach Mach 2.2 without afterburners—it’s a much more efficient and quieter aircraft.

-XB-1’s off-the-shelf engines will require afterburners to get to Mach 2.2.
+XB-1’s off-the-shelf engines will require afterburners to fly supersonic.

 Overture will go through the same certification process as all other commercial airplanes flying today.
 Type certification is a rigorous, multi-year endeavor that will put our aircraft through every imaginable situation—lightning strikes, heavy crosswinds, extreme hot and cold temperatures, and simulated emergencies are just a few of the conditions cases we’ll test.
 In addition, as Concorde did, we expect to comply with special conditions related specifically to supersonic flight.